Mount Snow, United States: Family Ski Guide

 The Honest Tradeoffs

-Mount Snow sits 4 hours from New York and 2.5 from Boston, which means weekends get packed.
-The NYC/Boston corridor descends in force, and Saturday morning lift lines prove it.
-Ski midweek if you can swing it, or buy tickets 4+ weeks out when prices drop from $199 to $149 for adults.
+Weekends get packed.
+The NYC and Boston corridor descends in force, and Saturday morning lift lines prove it.
+Ski midweek if you can swing it.

 The village scene after dark is basically nonexistent.
-If you're hoping for charming Vermont apres with live music and craft cocktails, prepare to be disappointed.
-Then again, with overtired kids in pajamas by 7pm, "dead quiet" starts sounding like a feature.
+If you're hoping for charming Vermont après, you'll be disappointed.
+Then again, with overtired kids in pajamas by 7pm, quiet starts sounding like a feature.

 Half the terrain is beginner-friendly.
 That's the whole point for first-timers.
 But as your kids progress, that 50% starts feeling smaller fast.
-Plan to graduate to Okemo or Stowe (both on the Epic Pass) within a season or two.
+Plan to graduate to Okemo, Killington, or Stowe within a season or two.
+All three are on the Epic Pass.

-Book Mount Snow if you've got kids aged 4 to 10, you live within driving distance of southern Vermont, and you want half the mountain dedicated to building their confidence.
+Book Mount Snow if your kids are 4 to 10 and you want half the mountain dedicated to building their confidence.
 That's 50% beginner terrain.
-No rushing, no judgment, just wide-open runs where little legs can find their rhythm.
+No rushing, no judgment, just wide-open runs where little legs find their rhythm.

-Buy lift tickets 4+ weeks out for significant savings versus the $149 window price.
+Book the Grand Summit Resort Hotel first (only ski-in/ski-out option, sells out for holidays).
+Buy lift tickets 4+ weeks out for savings versus the $149 window price.
 Kids 6 and under ski free.
 If you're planning three or more trips this season, an Epic Pass pays for itself and unlocks Stowe and Okemo too.

 Similar Resorts